Most mornings begin the same.

 spaces that feel like mine.

-The writing reaches beyond me.
-It’s my manuscript.
-It’s my way of helping others understand what it’s like to live in my world.
+what it’s like to live in my world.

 Somewhere along the way,